zerynth/docs-v3/docs/reference/libs/stdlib/datetime.md

 timezone Objects
 ================

-The :class:`timezone` class represents a timezone defined by a fixed offset from UTC.
-Define a subclass of :class:`timezone` to capture information about a particular time zone.
+The `timezone` class represents a timezone defined by a fixed offset from UTC.
+Define a subclass of `timezone` to capture information about a particular time zone.

-An instance of :class:`timezone` can be passed to the constructors for :class:`datetime`.
-The latter objects view their attributes as being in local time, and the :class:`timezone` object supports methods revealing offset of local time from UTC, the name of the time zone, and DST offset, all relative to a date-time object passed to them.
+An instance of `timezone` can be passed to the constructors for `datetime`.
+The latter objects view their attributes as being in local time, and the `timezone` object supports methods revealing offset of local time from UTC, the name of the time zone, and DST offset, all relative to a date-time object passed to them.